 The MACC is a volunteer group of environmentally conscious citizens who work to protect and enhance Marshall's natural resources.
 We started out as a committee to host a single event, River Clean Up, but we had such a positive response and so many volunteers that we quickly ran out of river banks to clean (how great is that?) so we started adding more conservation type projects.
-Our annual fall event is now called "Marshall River Clean Up and Conservation Day" and on this one day we gather about 200 volunteers and put them to work for 3 hours doing projects such as river bank and park clean up, storm drain marking, water quality monitoring in Rice Creek and the Kalamazoo River, maintenance of our native plant demo plot, habitat creation, trail building, and of course tree planting.
+Our annual fall event is now called "Krazy for the Kazoo - a River Clean Up and Conservation Day" and on this one day we gather 100+ volunteers and put them to work for 3 hours doing projects such as river bank and park clean up, storm drain marking, water quality monitoring in Rice Creek and the Kalamazoo River, maintenance of our native plant demo plot, habitat creation, trail building, and of course tree planting.
 With all those volunteers we are able to get a lot of projects accomplished!

 We now also have several other annual events including:

-- The "Greening of Marshall" - we've planted a total of 165 trees so far and we now have funding to plant another 350 over the next three years.
+- The "Greening of Marshall" - we've planted a total of 1000 trees so far!
 We have two community tree plantings.
-One in the spring and the other in the fall during RCU.
+One in the spring and the other in the fall during Krazy for the Kazoo.

 The MACC does not meet on a regular basis but rather we meet as needed.
 Usually meetings are scheduled around our events.
 We try to communicate by e-mail but some things do require face to face coordination.
-Our meetings are usually on Wednesdays or Thursdays (depending on committee member availability) at 7:00 at one of our city facilities.
+Our meetings are usually on Wednesdays at 7:00 at one of our city facilities.

-Right now our emphasis is on the "Greening of Marshall"...a big push to plant a large number of trees.
+Right now our emphasis is on the "Greening of Marshall"...a big push to provide maintenance to the 1000 trees already planted.
 In addition, we are looking at other projects such as rain gardens, storm drain marking, native plantings, habitat building, community education, trail laying and marking, tree identification, and more.

 You can also look up the MACC on facebook.